llingg/docs-opmanual_autolab/book/robotarium/20_charging_setup/24_BUILDING_hardware_setup_reference_tags.md

         and press _A_ for switching the Duckiebot to the autonomous mode.

-    4. Observe the logs of charging manager(for module 1) or doorkeeper (for module 2) You have
-    Repeat this experiment for other directions.
+    4. Observe the logs of charging manager(for module 1) or doorkeeper (for module 2) You have to repeat this experiment for other directions.